coroutineScope

 will be cancelled.

-The method may throw a CancellationException if the current job was cancelled externally or may throw a corresponding unhandled Throwable if there is any unhandled exception in this scope (for example, from a crashed coroutine that was started with launch in this scope).
+The method may throw a CancellationException if the current job was cancelled externally, rethrow the exception thrown by block, or throw an unhandled Throwable if there is one (for example, from a crashed coroutine that was started with launch in this scope).